Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-23-back-down-earth.md

 Vedreg could hardly blame him: Subjectively, scant seconds had passed since Lewis had given up on his friends.
 Pointing out that as far as the rest of the galaxy was concerned they had been dead for five years would have been both unhelpful and tactless.
 Lewis had every right to grieve.

 Rrrtktktkp'ch on the other hand were much more difficult to fathom without a translator.
-By the standards of pretty much every other sapient life-form, including their evolutionary 'cousins' the Vzk'tk, Kirk's species were renowned for reserved emotions, impenetrable body language and inscrutable expressions...but if the way Kirk paused upon glancing at Lewis and then patted the grieving human awkwardly on the shoulder was any indication, he was feeling the loss just as intensely.
+By the standards of pretty much every other sapient life-form, including their evolutionary 'cousins' the Vzk'tk, Kirk's species were renowned for reserved emotions, impenetrable body language and inscrutable expressions... but if the way Kirk paused upon glancing at Lewis and then patted the grieving human awkwardly on the shoulder was any indication, he was feeling the loss just as intensely.

 Kirk had always been stoic even by Rrrtk standards, however.
 He turned back to the controls, and indicated them to Vedreg.